terrywbrady/restReportTutorial/PITCHME.md

 +++
 ![](demo5/bit3.png)
 ---
-## Custom Extensions to the the REST Query Tools
+## Task 6: Custom Extensions to the the REST Query Tools

 Adding Custom Queries to the Query Tool